Basic Representations of Genus Zero Nonabelian Hodge Spaces

 The fission datum characterises classes of admissible deformations of (local) irregular classes.

-\begin{theorem} Two (local) irregular classes $\Theta$ and $\Theta'$ are admissible deformations of each other if and only if they have the same fission datum. \end{theorem}
+\begin{Theorem}[{\cite[Theorem~3.17]{boalch2025twisted}}] Two $($local$)$ irregular classes $\Theta$ and $\Theta'$ are admissible deformations of each other if and only if they have the same fission datum. \end{Theorem}

 Notice that not any fission datum $\mathcal F$ actually comes from an irregular class $\Theta$.
-To characterise such fission data, as well as provide a more graphical way of encoding them, the notion of a (twisted) \textit{fission tree} is introduced in \cite{boalch2022twisted}.
-We will not be needing to recall the exact axioms for fission trees here, so we refer the reader once more to \textit{loc. cit.} for the full details.
-Let us just briefly summarize the construction of the fission tree $\mathcal T(\Theta)$ associated to an irregular class $\Theta$. \begin{itemize} \item To each active circle $I$ of $\Theta$ with level datum $L$ one associates a \textit{full branch} $T_I$, which is the datum of a copy of $\mathbb R_{\geq 0}$, and of a set of distinguished points on it, the vertices, defined as the set of all possible exponents of a Stokes circle with level datum $L$.
-The real coordinate on a full branch will be called the height. \item The tree $\mathcal T(\Theta)$ is the topological space obtained by gluing for each pair of disctinct active circles $I,J$ the corresponding full branches together above a height defined as the smallest height of any vertex in some full branch strictly greater than the fission exponent $f_{I,J}$. \end{itemize}
+To characterise such fission data, as well as provide a more graphical way of encoding them, the notion of (twisted) \textit{fission tree} was introduced in \cite{boalch2025twisted}.
+We will not be needing to repeat all the exact axioms for fission trees here, so we just briefly recall the main properties of the fission tree associated to an irregular class, referring the reader once more to loc.\ cit.\ for full details, and to Section~\ref{section:painleve_examples} for many concrete examples of fission trees.